The purpose of the renderer function is to take a list of image files and

 The provided renderers are factory functions that returns a new function

-as arguments, the former being a character
+that take frames and fps as arguments, the former being a character

 vector with file paths to the images holding the separate frames, in the